Bidding Commercials and Video Production

 Bidding commercials and video production can be a very frustrating process and can feel sometimes like it’s hardly worth the trouble.
 Usually this is because the one party hasn’t communicated enough about expectations, don’t have solid goals or expectations yet, or they just haven’t asked enough questions.

-Some clients give us a script and detailed expectations about they want bid.
+Some clients give us a script and detailed expectations about they want the bid process to work.
 This makes our job easy.
 Others don’t really know exactly what they want and have not committed to a budget.
 This makes it a lot harder for us to bid.
 It’s like someone shopping for a car and they haven’t decided if they’re buying a used Mitsubishi or a Mercedes Benz S Class.

-Having worked as both a producer on the production side of the business and the advertising agency side of the business I’ve seen both sides of the process and sympathize with my customers.
+Having worked as both a producer on the production side of the business and as a creative on the advertising agency side of the business we’ve seen both sides of the process and easily sympathize with our customers.

 Best practices for many companies dictates that they blind bid 3 vendors with a focus on cost.
 This can be the most difficult to bid because there are many ways to control cost, most of which don’t provide the best quality product.
 These are the ones many of us in the business don’t really like to participate in.
-We get the least amount of information about specifically what were bidding and we’re somehow supposed to win an apples vs oranges bid.
+We get the least amount of information about specifically what were bidding on and we’re somehow supposed to win an apples vs oranges bid.
 In the end this rarely works out best for the client because the focus has been on the cost and not what’s the best quality creative that can be achieved for the available budget.